Gunivers/Bookshelf/docs/id.md

     **(tag) `@s bs.id.checker`**: The entity that executed the function.

     ```{admonition} Future deprecation warning
-    :class: warning
+    :class: important

-    The `bs.id.checker` will no longer be given in the future.
+    The `bs.id.checker` tag will no longer be given in the future.
 This change is motivated by the feedbacks we recieved, asking the lib to minimize the number of scores, tags and entities created.
     ```

     **(tag) `@e bs.id.upper`**: The entities whose `bs.id` score is higher than the `bs.targetId` score.